el3um4s/strani-anelli-blog/_posts/2021/2021-11-14-hypothesis-how-to-document-svelte-components-english/2021-11-14-hypothesis-how-to-document-svelte-components-english.md

 ### The steps

 I investigated a few streets, and they mostly turned out to be dead ends.
 The first attempt was to use [svelte.parse](https://svelte.dev/docs#svelte_parse) - it doesn't serve my purpose.
 The second attempt was to try some JavaScript parsers, starting with [acorn](https://github.com/acornjs/acorn).
-Another hole in the water: they are tools too big for my goal.
+Another hole in the water: these tools are too big for my goal.
 I therefore had to concentrate on starting from a lower level.
 In order to have Svelte self-document I have to:

 1. read the Svelte components not yet compiled, that is the raw **.svelte** files
-2. leggere i componenti Svelte non ancora compilati, ovvero i file raw **.svelte**
-3. extract the information I need:
+2. extract the information I need:
    - the **props**, with their name, type and default value
    - the **actions** that can be performed; in this case the name is enough, if it is self-explanatory enough
    - the **slot** names that can be used
    - and, but I'm not entirely sure, the **css variables** used by the component
-4. save this information in a **json** file
+3. save this information in a **json** file
    - do it automatically, so you don't have to remember it
-5. import this information into Svelte
+4. import this information into Svelte
-6. use a specific component to read the information and display it automatically
+5. use a specific component to read the information and display it automatically

 Since information about a component only changes during development it's not a problem if the setup takes a couple of steps.
-If it's all automated, I can concentrate on the development itself without worrying about the details.
+If everything is automated, I can concentrate on the development itself without worrying about the details.

 ### The general structure